-Each property investment is made through a stand alone ring-fenced SPV.
-The investment within the SPV is completely ring fenced from the assets and liabilities of Brickowner, and all the other investments made on the platform.
+Each property investment is made through a ring-fenced SPV.
+The investment within the SPV is completely ring fenced from the assets and liabilities of Brickowner Limited.

 This means that if Brickowner ceased to exist, the property investments would not be effected, as an alternative manager could be appointed to oversee the management of the investments.

 All money held in your account, which is not invested in property are held in a Mangopay client account.

 These funds are completely separate and ring fenced from any funds of Brickowner, and as such would not be effected by anything that might happen to Brickowner.
 The money would simply be returned to investors if Brickowner fell into financial difficulty.

 This is the rate that the Bank of England will lend to banks, it is set by the Bank of England’s Monetary Policy committee and therefore will affect the interest rates charged and paid by banks to lenders, customers and investors.